LassoSoft/LassoGuide/lasso_guide_source/operations/sys-process.rst

 .. member:: sys_process->testExitCode()

-   This method returns the exit code of the process if it has terminated, otherwise it returns "void".
+   Returns the exit code of the process if it has terminated, otherwise it returns "void".

 .. note::
    If you wish to run a command that you expect to run briefly and you want to